outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - these questions have the structure of a theorized directed connection/path in the problem system formatted as a network
       - the patterns of these questions in producing relevant info for a problem can be used as insight paths
       - alternatively, apply a general insight path of calculating which paths in the problem network have the sequence of input/output information that could produce the answering info to the query
-        - formatting the system with structural metadata such as 'info gaps' and 'vertex variables' will make these optimal query patterns more obvious
+        - formatting the system with structural interface metadata (such as info gaps, intents, incentives, equivalences, & vertex variables) will make these optimal query patterns more obvious

   - organize list of high-impact queries which can be used for finding optimal solutions manually now while building product